 Monday was a flurry of activity as I was sending messages back and forth with Victor trying to figure out all the logistics and when we both realized that it was going to work, I spoke with my boss, who gave me the thumbs up to book the time off.
 Victor promptly booked my flight and next Friday, June 24, I will be boarding a plane bound for Mexico City.
 I will be staying in Querétaro, which from all the research I’ve done so far looks like an amazing city.
 According to Victor, they have the world’s 3rd largest boulder, a pyramid built by the Chichimecas, it’s a colonial city established by the Otomis indians, then colonized by the Spaniards, they have a huge aquaduct with 72 arches, and the wine there is supposed to be amazing.
 I’m not sure if I’ll be close to any beaches but I’m pretty excited to see a part of Mexico that most people going to Mexico don’t (as many people visit the resorts on all inclusive deals).
 It will for sure be the experience of a lifetime and it opens the door for more opportunities like this.

 I will be taking pictures and videos and will be blogging while I’m there.
 This is the first time I will be traveling outside of Canada + the USA so I’m beyond myself with excitement!

 I wanted to thank everyone who has believed in me and supported me while I’ve built Ultimate Rob to where it is today.
-I have many more things planned and I am so excited to share the sport of ultimate (and disc sports) with more people!
+I have many more things planned and I am so excited to expose the sport of ultimate to more people!

 aka Ultimate Rob